sivakumar-kailasam/cli-guides/content/addons.md

 ## In-repo addons

 If the addon is just meant to be used in a single project, an "in-repo" addon could be created instead.
-The benefit is that it is lightweight, but there are some major limitations: an in-repo addon can't be shared between apps, versioned independently, or published to npm.
+The benefits are that it is lightweight and the developer has access addon APIs, like adding packages and commands.
+However, there are some major limitations: an in-repo addon can't be shared between apps, versioned independently, or published to npm.

 From within an existing Ember app, create an in-repo addon: